fimatmon/Definerows/README.md

 # Definerows
 Define rows from a text file.
 A Python based script.
+Run it in a Powershell/command console.